sphinx-doc/sphinx/doc/ext/doctest.rst

    A list of directories that will be added to :data:`sys.path` when the doctest builder is used.
 (Make sure it contains absolute paths.)

+.. confval:: doctest_global_setup

+   Python code that is treated like it were put in a ``testsetup`` directive for *every* file that is tested, and for every group.
+You can use this to e.g. import modules you will always need in your doctests.

+   .. versionadded:: 0.6

 .. confval:: doctest_test_doctest_blocks

    If this is a nonempty string (the default is ``'default'``), standard reST